thephotocrm/thephotocrm/replit.md

 # Lazy Photog - Wedding Photographer CRM

 ### Overview
 Lazy Photog is a comprehensive multi-tenant CRM system designed for wedding photographers.
-It streamlines workflows from client inquiry to project completion by offering client pipeline management, automated communication, a Smart Files proposal/invoice builder, payment processing, and scheduling.
+It streamlines workflows from contact inquiry to project completion by offering contact pipeline management, automated communication, a Smart Files proposal/invoice builder, payment processing, and scheduling.
 The project aims to deliver a production-ready MVP that significantly enhances efficiency for photographers.

+### Recent Changes (October 10, 2025)
+**Terminology Refactor: "Clients" → "Contacts"**
+- The system now uses "Contacts" terminology throughout the application to be more inclusive of participants, leads, and non-paying parties.
+- All frontend routes updated: /clients → /contacts, /clients/:id → /contacts/:id
+- All backend API routes updated: /api/clients → /api/contacts
+- All UI text and labels now use "Contact" terminology
+- Database table renamed from `clients` to `contacts`
+- Navigation, components, and user-facing text fully updated
+- Backend storage methods maintained internal "client" naming for compatibility

 ### User Preferences
 Preferred communication style: Simple, everyday language.